 Normal probability plot

-population with a normal distribution.
-If the sample data has a normal distribution,
+to the ends of the data.
+If the sample data has a normal distribution, then the data

-then the data appears along the reference line.
-Distributions other than normal can
+points appear along the reference line.
+A distribution other than normal introduces

 Generate random sample data from a normal distribution with

 rng default; % For reproducibility x = normrnd(10,1,25,1);

 Create a normal probability plot of the sample data.